Plagues of Egypt: Plague Three: Gnats From the Dust

-Plague Four: Teems of Flies
+Plague Four: Teems of Flies or Wild Animals

 Thus says the : Let my people go, so that they may worship me.
 For if you will not let my people go, I will send swarms of flies on you, your officials, and your people, and into your houses; and the houses of the Egyptians shall be filled with swarms of flies; so also the land where they live.
 But on that day I will set apart the land of Goshen, where my people live, so that no swarms of flies shall be there, that you may know that I the am in this land.
 Thus I will make a distinction between my people and your people.
 This sign shall appear tomorrow.